andgates/PebbleHealthNet/README.md

 ## How we built it
 Currently, you can only use the Pebble Health API with the beta Pebble SDK.
 HealthNet is written in C and uses only the Pebble SDK.

-## Challenges I ran into
+## Challenges We ran into
+For three out of the four on our team, this was our first time using C, so there was that.
+Two on our team had experience using PebbleJS but PebbleC was a whole new beast before the begining of this 36 hour code binge.
+Sean and I recieved runner up for best Pebble Hack at HackingEDU 2015.
+We wrote an arithmetic game called [DailEQs](http://devpost.com/software/hackingedu-project) with PebbleJS and CloudPebble.
 We ran into some challenges because we weren’t able to use the beta Pebble SDK with CloudPebble.
 This meant all of our testing had to be done on an offline emulator that was quite buggy.
 Testing our application on an actual Pebble Smartwatch was another challenge.
 Pebble releases the beta SDK publicly but does not release the beta firmware.
 We had to contact Katherine Berry at Pebble in order to get an unsigned firmware update.
-Oh yeah, for three out of four on our team, this was our first time using C.

 ##About Us
 We’re three third year transfer students at UCSC and one freshmen at UCSB.